Road Show (musical): Production history

 The musical premiered at the New York Theatre Workshop from October through November 1999 under the title, Wise Guys.
 It was directed by Sam Mendes and starred Nathan Lane and Victor Garber as brothers Addison Mizner and Wilson Mizner.
 A legal case involving Scott Rudin and Weidman and Sondheim held up further production.

-Substantially rewritten and given the new title Bounce, the show opened on June 20, 2003 at the Goodman Theatre in Chicago.
+Rewritten and given the new title Bounce, the show opened on June 20, 2003 at the Goodman Theatre in Chicago.
 The production was directed by Harold Prince, with choreography by Michael Arnold, set design by Eugene Lee, costume design by Miguel Angel Huidor, lighting design by Howell Binkley, and hair design by David H. Lawrence.
 The cast starred Richard Kind (Addison Mizner), Howard McGillin (Wilson Mizner), Jane Powell (Mama Mizner), Herndon Lackey (Papa Mizner/Businessman/Englishman/Plantation Owner/Armstrong/Real Estate Owner), Gavin Creel (Hollis Bessemer), and Michele Pawk (Nellie).
 This production reunited Sondheim with longtime collaborator Prince for the first time since the disastrous original Broadway production of Merrily We Roll Along in 1981.

 The musical then ran at the Kennedy Center in Washington, D.C. in October and November 2003 with the Chicago cast.
 It received mixed–to–negative reviews and was not produced in New York.
 A private reading of Bounce was held at the Public Theater on February 6, 2006.
 Playbill reported that Eric Schaeffer directed, with Richard Kind and Bernadette Peters among the cast.

 A new production of the musical, now titled Road Show, rewritten without an intermission and without the leading female character of Nellie (who had been added for 2003 production), opened Off-Broadway at The Public Theater's Newman Theater in previews on October 28, 2008, officially opening on November 18, and closing December 28, 2008.
 The director/designer was John Doyle, who had become known for critically-acclaimed Broadway revivals of Sweeney Todd (in 2005) and Company (2006); it starred Michael Cerveris and Alexander Gemignani playing brothers Wilson and Addison Mizner respectively, Alma Cuervo as Mama, Claybourne Elder as Hollis, and William Parry as Papa.
 This production won the 2009 Obie Award for Music and Lyrics. and the Drama Desk Award, Outstanding Lyrics (Sondheim).